At a GlanceOgawara lies on Route 4, the major highway connecting Tokyo with Tohoku.

-A fairly compact and flat town, bicycle transport is the cheapest and most convenient.
-Walking is also quite easy if you want to go a tad slower.
-The Tohoku main line runs through the town, and there are buses from the station to the mall and on to other towns, but otherwise no public transportation is available.
-Split between Ogawara and Shibata is the Senbonzakura, or 1000 cherry blossom trees in a single glance.
-There are over 1,100 cherry trees lining both banks of the Shiroishi River, allowing for some awesome hanami quite close to home. |
+Ogawara is a commuter-friendly town, being accessible by both food and bike.
+Due to the pedestrian -friendly infrastructure, you can access most places without a car.
+The Tohoku main line runs through the town, and there are buses from the station to the mall and various locations.
+Spanning from Shibata to Ogawara is the Senbonzakura, meaning "1,000 cherry blossom trees in a single glance."
+There are over 1,100 cherry trees lining both banks of the Shiroishi River, allowing for a breathtaking view that is famous beyond Japan. |

 -